How Much Does it Cost to Insulate a Conservatory Roof?

 Plastering

-The size of the area that requires plastering, the state of the area, and whether plasterboards are required are all factors that might affect how long a plastering work takes.
+The size of the area that requires plastering, the state of the area, and whether plasterboards are required are all factors that might affect how long the plastering work takes.

 You must also evaluate whether simply skimming is required, any waste removal jobs that may be required, and your location in the United Kingdom.
 The cost of repairing a damaged ceiling might range from £200 - £400, depending on the extent of the work required.